Starting back in High School, when I joined the track team, I have loved to run.

 Since that time I have gradually to shifted to other forms of exercise such as Yoga, Circuit Training and Walking and most recently got back on my road bike.

 My husband has been wanting me to join him on rides and I have been hesitant to try and get back into “bike” shape.

-Not because I do not want to ride with him (especially on some trips we are looking at to the wine country in Spain and France) but I honestly did not want to put in the time, energy and discipline to ride on a regular basis.
+Not because I do not want to ride with him (especially on some trips we are looking at to the wine country in Spain and France), but I honestly did not want to put the time, energy and discipline to ride on a regular basis.

 I had all the great excuses.